luka-j/stories/README.md

 general-purpose.
 Turing complete, though implementing any non-trivial algorithm will probably be quite tedious.

+*By the way, this is seeing a shitload of releases at the moment because I'm developing my other project which includes this library and need a release any time I want to incorporate a modification*

 ## Idea

 Provide an open-source language and interpreter for creating